 Make it easy for people to ask questions

 Make it a two-way conversation!
 One of the best ways to engage with your target audience.
 Guide them to your website or your social media handles for a faster response.
-If resources allow, use email for social media support and query resolution.
+If resources allow, use a multichannel support system like a cloud contact center for social media support and query resolution.
 A quality conversation often goes a long way in forming meaningful customer relationships.

 Add event banners in email signatures

 It's a common yet powerful practice to include your event banner as part of your email signature.
 That way, every email communication anyone in your organization sends also carries information about this massive and exciting event you're conducting.

 Include your social media handles and widgets within your email body.
 Email provides a fundamental spinal structure to your campaign.
 However, when the target audience receives the same key message from all popular channels, it has a multifold impact on the brand awareness of your event.

 Whether writing to new invitees or revisiting attendees, sharing memories of past successes on social media is a great idea.
 You could do a newsletter, takeaway summary, Instagram reels, TikTok videos, etc. You can then share the images, and the landing pages to the website or social media handles over emails.